Nathan-Salawe/Markov-Decision-Process/README.md

 - agent is given `-1` reward everytime it enters into an `obstacle` state
 - agent is given `+1` reward when it gets to the `destination` state

+## Dependencies

+This implementation was done without any third party package or module.

 ## Running the server
 ```bash
 python3 main.py